 Be Aware of the Ebbs and Flows of Your Business: Multi-Period Profit and Loss Reporting

 For a lot of Australian businesses offering professional services, December through January is usually when business winds down for the year.
 In the hospitality and accommodation industry, however, it’s typically the busiest time of the year, so planning for increased business is essential.
 Continue reading Running Multi-Period Profit and Loss Statements

-What To Do So You Don’t Lose Money When Doing Your BAS
+What To Do So You Don’t Lose Money When Doing Your BAS – 6 steps

 If your business is registered for GST, it means you have to file regular activity statements with the ATO, usually each quarter.
 A lot of business owners export their Business Activity Statement (BAS) data straight from their accounting software, like MYOB or QuickBooks, and quickly prepare their BAS’ that way.
 But this is an imprecise method, and one that could be costing you money.